Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Appendix II: Lower Bounds for Nonsymmetric Contraction Algorithms

 where

 which is strictly increasing and convex for $\cs\geq 1$ as needed, so we arrive at the bound stated in the theorem. \end{proof}

-The following lower bound, Theorem~\ref{thm:par_comm_lwb_mm} was proven in \cite{demmel2013communication}.
-We give an alternate proof using Theorem~\ref{thm:par_comm_lwb_bi}. \begin{theorem} Any storage-balanced schedule of the classical (non-Strassen-like) matrix multiplication algorithm of $m$-by-$k$ matrix $\C A$ with $k$-by-$n$ matrix $\C B$ into $m$-by-$n$ matrix $C$ on $\pararch{p}{M}$ has horizontal communication cost,
+The following lower bound, Theorem~\ref{thm:par_comm_lwb_mm} is also proven in \cite{demmel2013communication}.
+We give an alternate proof using Theorem~\ref{thm:par_comm_lwb_bi}. \begin{theorem} Any storage-balanced schedule of the classical (non-Strassen-like) matrix multiplication algorithm of $m$-by-$k$ matrix $\B A$ with $k$-by-$n$ matrix $\B B$ into $m$-by-$n$ matrix $\B C$ on $\pararch{p}{M}$ has horizontal communication cost, {\mathfootnotesize

-where
+} where